 This new long cruise offers a range of wonderful sights and sounds and operates from Cairo to Aswan (or vice versa).
 This cruise of discovery includes much less-visited sites such as Tel El Amarna, the remains of the desert city of Akhenaten, the tombs of Beni Hassan, Abydos Temple (one of the most complete temples of its era in Egypt) and Dendarah Temple (which has remarkable scenes and beautifully preserved colours).
 Durations are 9 nights Luxor to Cairo, 11 nights Cairo to Luxor, 12 nights Aswan to Cairo and 14 nights Cairo to Aswan.
-The cruise includes up to 19 guided excursions.
+The cruise includes your guided excursions.

 View our TV advert video to find out how amazing our Nile cruises are and what to expect from going on a cruise with Orbital Travel.